 The Minimum value from your main meter can be used to see how much power your always-on equipment is using (e.g. wifi routers, NAS, TV in stand-by, etc).
 Every 10 Watt you save on this value will result in a yearly saving of around 90kWh (20 Euro)!
 Note that if you have solar panels you can only measure this value correctly at night.
 The best moment is therefore just before sunrise in the morning.

 The Minimum value can be used to detect a gas leak or water leak.
 If the minimum over a 24Hr period is not 0, you have a leak!
 Note that a leak is only detected this way if the leakage is more then 0.5 liter per minute.

 If you have a European energy provider that changes its pricing every hour (electricity) or every day (gas), you can use the built-in

 Day-ahead Pricing driver.
 Add the pricing device and select the correct Bidding Zone.
-For gas only TTF market is supported at the moment.

 From the device settings you can set the taxes and markups your provider is charging on top of the net purchase price.
-All purchase prices are in EURO, but you can set a (fixed) exchange rate to any other currency.
+All purchase prices are in EURO, but you can set an exchange rate to any other currency.
 If you enable ‘Send tariff’ all PBTH power summarize devices will be automatically updated every hour.
 Use the price_changed flowcard, combined with the average price for the next 8 hours, to save money.
 E.g. Control the car charging per hour, start the dish-washer at the perfect moment, or even put fridges ‘on pause’ for an hour if that is cost effective.